 Don't let ticks keep you from enjoying the great outdoors.
 Fortunately, there are several tactics you and your family can use to prevent tick bites and reduce the risk of tick-borne illnesses such as Lyme disease.

 - Use a DEET or permethrin-based insect repellent when outdoors.
-Repellents containing DEET will repel ticks several hours and are safe for use on skin and clothing if you follow label directions and precautions.
-Permethrin products such as Permanone and Duranon will kill ticks on contact for several days when used to treat clothing, shoes, tents, sleeping bags and chairs, but these products never should be used on the skin.
+Repellents containing DEET like Repel 100% DEET Insect Repellent and will repel ticks for several hours and are safe for use on skin and clothing if you follow label directions and precautions.
+Permethrin products such as Sawyer Permethrin Insect Repellent will kill ticks on contact for several days when used to treat clothing, shoes, tents, sleeping bags and chairs, but these products never should be used on the skin.
 Once again, follow label directions.

 - When in areas likely to harbor ticks, wear long pants with the cuffs tucked in your socks to prevent ticks from crawling up inside your pant legs.
 Where ticks are abundant, you might even want to wrap some duct tape around your ankles, over the top of your socks.
 Keep your shirt tucked into your waistband, too.
 And wear light-colored clothing that makes it easier to see ticks crawling on you.